LGBT Community DEMANDING Permanent ‘Rainbow Crosswalks’ In Cities Across The Country | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-Washington, D.C., already set up temporary rainbow crosswalks in observance to transgender persons earlier in the year, and Atlanta Mayor Kasim Reed proclaimed this week the city will make its rainbow crosswalks lasting following the circulation of a petition that accumulated more than 22,000 signatures.
-Reed said the crosswalks would be featured year-round in part to pay homage those who lost their lives in the 2016 Pulse Nightclub shooting in Orlando.
+Washington, D.C., already set up temporary rainbow crosswalks in observance of transgender persons earlier in the year and Atlanta Mayor Kasim Reed proclaimed this week the city will make its rainbow crosswalks lasting following the circulation of a petition that accumulated more than 22,000 signatures.
+Reed said the crosswalks would be featured year-round in part to pay homage to those who lost their lives in the 2016 Pulse Nightclub shooting in Orlando.

 “On June 12, 2016, amidst the celebration of Pride Month, 49 individuals lost their lives in an unspeakable tragedy in Orlando, Florida.
 Today, on the anniversary of this horrific event, we remember those whose lives were lost and those that were forever changed.
 Our thoughts and prayers were with you then, and they remain with you today.”